kennywall/import-test/_posts/2010-08-12-8-rules-for-api-development.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/OAuth.png
 ---
-{% include JB/setup %}<p>I was reading a good post on getting your API right.
+{% include JB/setup %}I was reading a good post on getting your API right.
 They propose following these rules when developing your API:

 	Use HTTP
 	Use Your Verbs